ptarco/ptarco.github.com/source/_posts/2013-09-03-writing-and-publishing-node-dot-js-modules.markdown

 ## Publish

 ### NPM REGISTRY
-First you need go to https://npmjs.org/signup and create account and user.
+First you have to go to https://npmjs.org/signup and create account and user.

 ### npm adduser
 Now you need add user to publish your module.